satackey/push-prebuilt-action/README.md

     The Docker registry's repository of push action image.

 - `docker-repotag` **Required**
-    The username to login to the Docker registry.
+    The Docker registry's repository of push action image.

 - `docker-user` **Required**
     The username to login to the Docker registry.